Health, Counseling, Wellbeing, and Safety

 Rice encourages any student who has experienced an incident of sexual, relationship, or another form of interpersonal violence, harassment, or gender discrimination to seek support.
 There are many options available both on and off campus for all students, regardless of whether the perpetrator was a fellow student, a staff or faculty member, or someone unaffiliated with the university.
 Through the SAFE Office, students have access to a resource navigator who will assist them in determining the best path for them.
 Furthermore, students who have been accused of committing interpersonal violence or harassment can also seek support under Title IX through the SAFE Office.

 Students should be aware, when seeking support on campus, that most employees are deemed "responsible," and thus are required by Title IX to disclose all incidents of non-consensual interpersonal behaviors to Title IX professionals on campus who can act to support that student and meet their needs.
 Rice prioritizes student privacy and safety, and only shares disclosed information on a need-to-know basis.
 The SAFE Office will reach out to the student and offer services, and it is up to the student as to whether they want to engage in services and what level of support they choose.
-Students can receive a variety of services through the SAFE Office, including emotional support, education, various accommodations, safety planning assistance, information on reporting and other intervention options, accompaniments to appointments, and referrals to on and off campus resources.
+Students can receive a variety of services through the SAFE Office, including emotional support, education, various accommodations, safety planning assistance, information on reporting and other intervention options, accompaniments to appointments, referrals to on and off campus resources.
 If a student is in need of a sexual assault forensic exam, they can call the 24-hour number provided below and the SAFE Office can guide the student and accompany them if they would like.

-The therapists at the Rice Counseling Center and the doctors at Student Health Services are "confidential" employees, meaning that Rice Title IX staff will not be informed about the incident if a student discloses it to one of these staff members.
+The therapists at the Rice Counseling Center and the doctors at Student Health are "confidential" employees, meaning that Rice Title IX staff will not be informed about the incident if a student discloses it to one of these staff members.